TEA-Lab/diffusion_reward/README.md

 ```

 # ✉️ Contact
-For any questions, please feel free to email taou.cs13@gmail.com.
+For any questions, please feel free to email taou.cs13@gmail.com or luccachiang@gmail.com.

 # 🙏 Acknowledgement